FerJeffQ/FerJeffQ/README.md

 <div align="justify">

-I am an Electronic Engineer.
 I have a master degree in Artificial Intelligence, I focused on computer vision.
 </div>

 <br/>